 2015 was our inaugural year and this year promises to be more exciting, educational and exciting.
-The Nigerian Film Festival is an event that brings internationally recognized film makers to the college community in America.
-The Film Festival will take place February 2017 at starting at Manhattan College in the Bronx February 7th and St. Francis College February 8th & 9th in Brooklyn.
-If you are interested in adding your college or university to the
+The Nigerian Film Festival is an experience that brings internationally recognized film makers of African influence to colleges and universities in America.

 The Nigerian Film Festival is dedicated to the memory of my mentor and friend Jonathan P. Hicks.

-When Jonathan arrived in Lagos we went to interview our first film aker who was the talented and beautiful Ms. Michelle Bello CEO of Blu Star Entertainment.
-The interview was amazing but by the end of the interview Jonathan was tired and needed to rest, because while doing all this work Jonathan was battling pancreatic cancer and the rigors of chemo therapy all while having being giving only 6 months to live an unbelievable 2 years earlier.
+When Jonathan arrived in Lagos we went to interview our first filmmaker, who was the talented and beautiful Ms. Michelle Bello, CEO of Blu Star Entertainment.
+The interview was amazing but by the end of the interview Jonathan was tired and needed to rest, due to battling pancreatic cancer and the rigors of chemo therapy—all while having being given only 6 months to live an unbelievable 2 years earlier.

 Jonathan Hicks returned back to the US and a few months later passed November 3, 2014.